Home

 Main Socioeconomic Variables

-The main socioeconomic variables of the Mercier Hochelaga Maisonneuve Borough give you a first portrait of the people who chose to live in this particular borough.
-Of course, the geographical boundaries of the Montreal Boroughs are man made and have often been modified during the course of history.
+Of course, the geographical boundaries of the Montreal boroughs are man made and have often been modified during the course of our history.

 Nevertheless, each borough developed its own characteristics, its own personality and its own life.
 Some may be closer to your preferences than others, and this is fine, but they are all worth discovering.

-The Four (4) Electoral Districts of the
+The 4 Electoral Districts of the

-Mercier and Hochelaga Maisonneuve Montreal Borough
+Mercier and Hochelaga- Maisonneuve Borough

 Hochelaga / Louis Riel /